-administrator an administrator of a council appointed under the LGA other than an administrator appointed under section 66 committee see the definition of "council committee"
+administrator an administrator of a council appointed under the LGA other than an administrator appointed under section 66 assessment in relation to a development application, includes participation in meetings in connection with a proposed application or an application that has been lodged, the assessment of the application, and the preparation of an assessment report in relation to the application.

+committee see the definition of "council committee"

-complaint a code of conduct complaint made for the purposes of clauses 4.1 and conduct includes acts and omissions council includes county councils and joint organisations council committee a committee established by a council comprising of councillors, staff or other persons that the council has delegated functions to and the council's audit, risk and improvement committee council committee member a person other than a councillor or member of staff of a council who is a member of a council committee other than a wholly advisory committee, and a person other than a councillor who is a member of the council's audit, risk and improvement committee council official includes councillors, members of staff of a council, administrators, council committee members, delegates of council and, for the purposes of clause 4.16, council advisers councillor any person elected or appointed to civic office, including the mayor and includes members and chairpersons of county councils and voting representatives of the boards of joint organisations and chairpersons of joint organisations delegate of council a person (other than a councillor or member of staff of a council) or body, and the individual members of that body, to whom a function of the council is delegated designated person a person referred to in clause 4.8 election campaign includes council, state and federal election campaigns environmental planning instrument has the same meaning as it has in the Environmental Planning and general manager includes the executive officer of a joint organisation joint organisation a joint organisation established under section 4000 of the LGA
+complaint a code of conduct complaint made for the purposes of clauses conduct includes acts and omissions council includes county councils and joint organisations council committee a committee established by a council comprising of councillors, staff or other persons that the council has delegated functions to and the council's audit, risk and improvement committee council committee member a person other than a councillor or member of staff of a council who is a member of a council committee other than a wholly advisory committee, and a person other than a councillor who is a member of the council's audit, risk and improvement committee council official includes councillors, members of staff of a council, administrators, council committee members, delegates of council and, for the purposes of clause 4.16, council advisers councillor any person elected or appointed to civic office, including the mayor and includes members and chairpersons of county councils and voting representatives of the boards of joint organisations and chairpersons of joint organisations delegate of council a person (other than a councillor or member of staff of a council) or body, and the individual members of that body, to whom a function of the council is delegated designated person development application a person referred to in clause 4.8 an application for:

-4.2 of the Procedures.
+4.1 and 4.2 of the Procedures.